 Judges have broad discretion to impose jail sentences or other penalties for probation violations, subject to the maximum limits of a particular state statute.
 Some of the lighter penalties for violating your probation include having to perform community service, attend rehabilitation, "boot camp," or other programs aimed at correcting the behavior.
 Other, more serious, penalties include having to pay large fines or restitution (monetary fines to victims), or having to serve a brief time in jail.
 The judge may also revoke your probation altogether and require you to serve the remaining terms of your original sentence in prison.

 Probation violation is a serious offense that occurs when a person avoids or breaks any of the terms or conditions of his or her probation.
 When those terms are broken, the person serving probation can face severe consequences and penalties, including the possibility of additional probation terms, significant fines, a revoked probation or, more significantly, jail time.
-The last thing you want is to go, or return, to prison which is why you should consider getting expert help from an experienced criminal defense lawyer at your side can make all the difference.
-Speak with one today for a free review of your case.
+The last thing you want is to go, or return, to prison which is why you should consider getting expert help from an experienced criminal defense lawyer review your case for free can make all the difference.